1102131860/atm_sv/README.md

                   CPU_if
 ```

-To deal with the propority of multiple packets forwarding when receiving them from multiple ports, use **round arbitor** to grant.
+To deal with the propority of multiple packets forwarding when receiving them from multiple ports, use **round arbitrator** to grant.

 - The FSM diagram of squat